revire/DE-Training/task_mapreduce/README.md

 ```
 `where N is a number of machines to use for calculations`

-To start calculation print:
+To start calculations:
 ```
 >:rabbit$ python3 start_framework.py input
 ```
+`where input is a directory with binary archives to calculate.
-The result is saved in output/result.txt
+The result is saved in output/result.txt`

 The durability of the framework is guaranteed by RabbitMQ Work Queue, that allows
 to create queues and keeping messages there in cases cluster goes down.